Revisiting Stochastic Proximal Point Methods: Generalized Smoothness and Similarity: Experiments

-The first set of experiments investigates the impact of different stepsizes on the convergence of the proposed method.
-Specifically, we aim to demonstrate that the method converges for any positive stepsize, provided that an appropriately chosen tolerance for the inner solver is used, and that larger stepsizes lead to faster convergence rates.
+We next investigate the impact of different stepsizes on the convergence of the proposed method.
+Specifically, we aim to demonstrate that the method converges for any positive stepsize, provided an appropriately chosen tolerance for the inner solver is used, and that larger stepsizes lead to faster convergence rates.
 To validate this, we analyze three different values of \(s\), namely \(s = 2, 3, 4\).
 For each case, five different stepsizes are tested: \(\gamma = 0.1, 1, 10, 100, 1000\).
-The number of functions is set to \(n = 1000\), the dimension to \(d = 100\), and an inexact solver is employed with a stopping criterion based on the squared norm of the gradient, with an accuracy threshold of \(10^{-12}\): $ \|\nabla \Psi_k(\hat{x}_k)\|^2 \leq 10^{-12}.$ As shown in Figure~\ref{fig:linereg1}, the method converges for all chosen stepsizes.
+The number of functions is set to \(n = 1000\), the dimension to \(d = 100\), and an inexact solver is employed with a stopping criterion based on the squared norm of the gradient, with an accuracy threshold of \(10^{-12}\): $ \|\nabla \Psi_k(\hat{x}_k)\|^2 \leq 10^{-12}. $ As shown in Figure~\ref{fig:linereg1}, the method converges for all chosen stepsizes.
 While larger stepsizes accelerate convergence in terms of the number of iterations, they also increase the computational cost per iteration.
 These observations confirm our theoretical findings.